Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selection and Approximation: Experiments

 \subsubsection{Results on ResNet}

-Table \ref{tab:exp-imgnet-r50} shows the detection performance of various detection methods on ResNet50 models of both standard training and regularized training.
-For the former, our KPCA employs the ResNet50 checkpoint that is trained by a standard cross-entropy loss and released by PyTorch \cite{paszke2019pytorch}.
-For the latter, our KPCA adopts the ResNet50 checkpoint that is trained by the supervised contrastive learning \cite{khosla2020supervised} and released by the KNN method \cite{sun2022out}.
-In both two cases, the detection score of KPCA is the negative of the reconstruction error $S(\boldsymbol{\hat x})=-e^\Phi(\boldsymbol{\hat x})$.
+Table \ref{tab:exp-imgnet-r50} shows the detection performance of various detection methods on ResNet50 models of standard training and regularized training.
+For the former, our KPCA employs the PyTorch-released ResNet50 checkpoint \cite{paszke2019pytorch} that is trained by a standard cross-entropy loss.
+For the latter, our KPCA adopts the ResNet50 checkpoint released with KNN \cite{sun2022out}, which is trained with supervised contrastive learning \cite{khosla2020supervised}.
+In both cases, the detection score of KPCA is the negative of the reconstruction error $S(\boldsymbol{\hat x})=-e^\Phi(\boldsymbol{\hat x})$.

-In Table \ref{tab:exp-imgnet-r50}, our KPCA detection method achieves the lowest FPR and highest AUROC values, and indicates that exploring non-linear patterns via KPCA is more advantageous than other compared methods in distinguishing OoD data from InD data.
+In Table \ref{tab:exp-imgnet-r50}, our KPCA detection method achieves the lowest FPR and highest AUROC values, and indicates that exploring non-linear patterns is more advantageous than other compared methods in distinguishing OoD data from InD data.
 Besides, the substantial improvements of $\rm KPCA_{nys}$ over $\rm KPCA_{rff}$ indicate that the data-dependent Nystr\"om approximation is more beneficial in learning a discriminative InD subspace than the data-independent RFFs.